Trade Forex Trading

 If you have a 1,000 dollar account with leverage 1:20 you can buy a maximum of 0.2 lots which is equal to 20,000 dollars contract(0.2 Standard lots).

-Let us calculate profits and losses based on three examples of used leverage, based on $1,000 account:
+Let us calculate profits and losses based on three examples of used leverage, based on $1,000 dollars account:

 • 0.2 lots (1:20)